Concussion Policy

 - Is drowsy or cannot be awakened

-- A headache that not only does not diminish, but gets worse
+- A headache that gets worse and does not diminish

 - Weakness, numbness, or decreased coordination